FrodeRanders/raft/docs/seeding-using-dns.md

 individual Raft nodes communicating through different ports on the same host.
 This is not how I expect Raft to be run in domain specific test or production environments.

-For development eronomic reasons, running all nodes on the same host is perfect, but steps need to be taken to accomodate a realistic setup.
+For development ergonomic reasons, running all nodes on the same host is perfect, but steps need to be taken to accomodate a realistic setup.
 Therefore, this information relates to how a Raft cluster would operate in a production (or test) runtime environment.